rust-lang/rfcs/text/0000-ptr-to-field.md

 - Syntax for the type fields
     - not to be decided before accepting this RFC, but must be decided before stabilization
+    - Some other variations of the syntax are ...
+        - `Type::field` // This is bad because it conflicts with associated method, and there isn't a way to disambiguate them easily
+        - `Type~field`  // This adds a new sigil to the language
 - Do we want a dedicated syntax to go with the Project trait?
     - If yes, the actual syntax can be decided after accepting this RFC and before stabilization